vatesfr/xen-orchestra/load_balancing.md

 In this case, you'll have best of both when needed (energy saving during the night and performance during the day).

+### Threshold

+In a plan, you can configure various threshold:

+* CPU threshold
+* Free memory

+If the CPU threshold is set to 90%, the load balancer will be only triggered if the average CPU usage on a host is more than 90%.

+For the free memory, it will be triggered if there is **less** free RAM than the threshold.

 ### Behavior

 You can choose between "aggressive", "normal" and "low".
 This parameter will act on how the plan will activate migrations.